Alendronate and Cholecalciferol

 Use: Labeled Indications

-Osteoporosis: Treatment of osteoporosis in postmenopausal females; increase bone mass in males with osteoporosis
+Osteoporosis: Treatment of osteoporosis in postmenopausal females; treatment to increase bone mass in males with osteoporosis.

 Limitations of use: Not for use in the treatment of vitamin D deficiency.

 Hypersensitivity to alendronate, vitamin D derivatives, or any component of the formulation; hypocalcemia; abnormalities of the esophagus (eg, stricture or achalasia) which delay esophageal emptying; inability to stand or sit upright for at least 30 minutes

 Canadian labeling: Additional contraindications (not in US labeling): Renal insufficiency with CrCl <35 mL/minute